lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 > * set colorcolumn=90 # prevents going to far to the right
 > * set number # adds line numbering

 It's customizing time!
-I intend to keep this post short, and therefore you can download my list with additional settings [here](/assets/vim-custom-settings.txt).
+I intend to keep this post short, and therefore you can copy my list with additional settings from [here](/assets/vim-custom-settings.txt).
 Update .vimrc as you see fit.

  \*6.1.1.1 Pathogen\*